refjosh/the-siren-project/README.md

 ## The Siren Project

-The siren project is a web app that enables a user get latest news headlines based on country, provided by user, and preferred categories.
-After providing this information, the user not confined to just a country or intial categories selected.
+The siren project is a web app that enables a user to get the latest news headlines based on the country, provided by a user, and preferred categories.
+After providing this information, the user not confined to just a country or initial categories selected.
 The user can make these changes easily anytime and anywhere in the app.

 ### Preview